Fire urgency estimator in geosynchronous orbit

-Fire urgency estimator in geosynchronous orbit (FUEGO) is a proposed method for early detection and evaluation of wildfires using a system of drones and satellites in geosyncronous orbit equipped with infrared sensors.
+Fire Urgency Estimator in Geosynchronous Orbit (FUEGO) is a proposed method for early detection and evaluation of wildfires using a system of drones and satellites in geosynchronous orbit equipped with infrared sensors.
 Use of drones has been described as a potential problem due to Federal Aviation Administration's policy concerning use of airspace during fires.
+In 2021, the project received $1.5 million USD from the Gordon and Betty Moore Foundation to develop a preliminary system of infra-red cameras aboard 'spotter' planes, to provide a proof of concept.

 The concept was published in the journal Remote Sensing.
 The research is led by Carlton Pennypacker who is an astrophysicist at UC Berkeley.